 All students begin their studies in the one-year foundational visual arts (FVA) program, where they learn about 2D and 3D design theory, drawing, colour theory, art history, communications and the creative process.
 FVA also includes a course called Media Explorations, which assists students in selecting their preferred area of study.

-At the end of FVA, students apply to a two-year diploma program and can choose to major in ceramics, digital media, fashion design, graphic design, jewellery/metal arts, photography or textile design.
-Students can also apply to the Aboriginal visual arts diploma program, which focuses on traditional craft of the Maliseet, Mi’kmaq and Passamaquoddy peoples of the Atlantic region.
+At the end of FVA, students apply to a two-year diploma program and can choose to major in ceramics, digital media, fashion design, graphic design, jewellery and metal arts, photography or textile design.
+Students can also apply to the Aboriginal visual arts program, which focuses on the traditional and contemporary crafts of the Wolastoqiyik, Mi’kmaq and Passamaquoddy peoples of the Atlantic region.

-NBCCD has an average class size of 10 students, creating an intimate learning atmosphere in a community of about 300 students.
-Opportunities for experiential learning range from student gallery exhibitions to fine craft sales and practicum placements.
+NBCCD has an average class size of 18, creating an intimate learning atmosphere in a community of no more than 320 students.
+Opportunities for experiential learning range from student gallery exhibitions to fine craft sales to practicum placements.

-NBCCD’s campus is located in downtown Fredericton, on the banks of the St. John’s River near the Beaverbrook Art Gallery.
-Since NBCCD does not offer student residences, most students rent a room in Fredericton.
+NBCCD’s campus is located in downtown Fredericton, on the banks of the Saint John River near the Beaverbrook Art Gallery.
+As the college does not offer student residences, most students rent a room in Fredericton.